fwilliams/numpyeigen/README.md

 with zero copy overhead while taking advantage of Eigen's expression template system for maximum performance.

-[Eigen](https://www.google.com/search?client=ubuntu&channel=fs&q=eigen&ie=utf-8&oe=utf-8) is a C++ numerical linear algebra librry.
+[Eigen](https://www.google.com/search?client=ubuntu&channel=fs&q=eigen&ie=utf-8&oe=utf-8) is a C++ numerical linear algebra library.
 It uses expression templates to pick the fastest numerical algorithms for a given set of input types.
-NumPy and SciPy are librarieis exposing fast numerical routines in Python.
+NumPy and SciPy are libraries exposing fast numerical routines in Python.

 Since type information in Python is only available at runtime, it is not easy to write bindings which accept multiple NumPy or SciPy types, have zero copy overhead, and can make use of the fastest numerical kernels in Eigen.